dimanikulin/dimanikulin/content/WhereToPublish.md

 freeCodeCamp is not for me as it for web development

+#######
+hackernoon
+Editor - like a WordPad.
+feature picture - title picture
+Tags
+Make Your Story Stand Out up to 160 symbols description Emoji Credibility Indicator Guide
+Give Shout Out to People on Twitter
+Townhall Mode: Anyone Can Comment : On or Off
+TL;DR it might generate wrong TL;DR basing on part of text but not whole publication First Seen At - Only for republished stories it provides full review - up to one week.
+I tried 3 times without success, reason for rejection: too small, not actual, not worked links and spelling errors, it is imposible to discuss problem right on the platform, I recieved emails and could you reply back.

+####
+to check on "yeasy to publish" platforms first

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |